-Written tests
+- Written tests

-Papers
+- Individual and group asssignments

-Oral presentations
+- Oral presentations

-Participation in debates.
+- Participation in debates.

 Annotation: Within the schedule set by the centre or degree programme, 15 minutes of one class will be reserved for students to evaluate their lecturers and their courses or modules through questionnaires.